visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/MoleculePlot.rst

-The value *Spheres* for **Draw atoms as** means to draw spheres using 3D geometry.  *Sphere Impostors* means to draw them using a single flat polygon with an image of a sphere -- this requires support from graphics hardware and can introduce some minor graphical artifacts, but is very fast.
-The value *None* means that you are only interested in seeing the bonds, and would like the atoms themselves not to be drawn.
+The value *Spheres* for **Draw atoms as** means to draw spheres using 3D geometry.  *Sphere Impostors* means to draw them using a single flat polygon with an image of a sphere -- this requires support from graphics hardware and can introduce some minor graphical artifacts, but it is very fast.
+The value *None* means that you are only interested in seeing the bonds, and you would like the atoms themselves not to be drawn.

 When rendering *Spheres*, **Atom sphere quality** determines the number of